nielenseldte/der-pomodoro/README.md

 Let's Test `der-pomodoro` by creating a user and performing some tasks!

+TEST CASE 1:

 1. Click on the register button and enter the following:
     1. Name: `Jane Doe`
     2. Email `Jane@Doe.com`
     3. Password `Jane12345`
     4. confirm password `Jane12345`
 2. Now you should see the dashboard infront of you with the timer on the left, and inspirational quote, followed by a daily goal bar and a productivity score.
-3. Click in the top right on your name (Jane Doe) in this case, and in the dropdown click on `My Settings`.
+3. Click in the top right on your name (Jane Doe) in this case, and in the dropdown click on 'My Settings'.
 4. Now you will see the settings screen titled 'Pomodoro Settings'
 5. In the Settings form change your focus length to any outrageous number, for example 200, or 1 minutes.
 6. You will get an error message telling you your focus session can only be between 15 and 50 minutes